jhudson8/restful-redux/docs/faq.md

 ### Dynamically delete the model value after an XHR action
 Note: `createDeleteAction` will do this automatically.

-Otherwise, you can use a formatter with `isDelete: true`;
+For non-dynamic behavior, use an action creator with `delete: true`;
 ```javascript
 myActionCreator.createPostAction({
   id: ...,